Uninstalling the extension

 Re-installing later

-If you uninstall the extension and later want the UI back, search the Azure DevOps Marketplace for ADO Pilot and re-install using the steps in Installing and sharing the extension.
-Re-installing does not require any re-authentication if your subscription is still active — the backend's service-hook subscriptions are independent of the extension, so reviews will already have been running through the entire uninstall window.
-The hub will show Active and the current subscription counts as soon as it loads.
+If you uninstall the extension and later want the UI (and reviews) back, open the ADO Pilot listing and re-install using the steps in Installing and sharing the extension.
+Re-installing does not require any re-authentication if your subscription is still active — the backend's service-hook subscriptions are independent of the extension and are not deleted by uninstalling.
+Reviews resume automatically within seconds of reinstalling — no other action, resync, or reconfiguration needed.
+The extension's own settings hub will show Active and the current subscription counts as soon as it loads.

 If you cancelled your subscription before uninstalling, re-installing the extension alone will not bring reviews back.
 Re-run the onboarding wizard at adopilot.dev to provision new subscriptions.

-• Reviews are still running and you wanted them to stop — uninstall alone will not stop reviews.
-Cancel your subscription at the dashboard.
+- Reviews are still running and you wanted them to stop — uninstall alone will not stop reviews reliably or for good (and per the above, they may pause and then resume on their own if you later reinstall).
+Cancel your subscription at the dashboard instead.